alexverboon/PSURLhaus/README.md

 Please also read the [Terms of Services](https://urlhaus-api.abuse.ch/#tos) published by URLhaus

-Just in case you didn't read the TOS from URLhaus: URLhaus can not be held liable for any false positive or damage caused by the use of the website or the datasets offered throgh their API, the same applies for the creator of this powershell module
+Just in case you didn't read the TOS from URLhaus: URLhaus can not be held liable for any false positive or damage caused by the use of the website or the datasets offered through their API, the same applies for the creator of this powershell module

 ## Perequisites